rsheih/csp-visualizer/README.md

 ### Notes
 - This tool replaces the B-factor column in the structure file with CSP values aligned by residue number
 - The output structure can be directly visualized in PyMOL or Chimera using standard coloring by B-factor
+- - Do NOT use `~` (tilde) in file paths.
+Always use the full absolute path (e.g., `/Users/yourname/data/file.pdb`) instead of shortcuts like `~/data/file.pdb`.

 ### Prerequisite